Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 Read replicas enhance performance and availability by creating copies of the primary server either in the same region or across different Azure regions.
 In-region replicas can improve read performance, while cross-region replicas protect against regional failures using PostgreSQL's physical replication technology.

 ### High-Availability
-Azure Database for PostgreSQL Flexible Server supports both zone-redundant and zonal models for high-availability configurations, providing automatic failover capabilities without any data loss during planned or unplanned events.
+Azure Database for PostgreSQL flexible Server supports both zone-redundant and zonal models for high-availability configurations, providing automatic failover capabilities without any data loss during planned or unplanned events.

 - **Zone-Redundant:** Zone-redundant high availability deploys a standby replica in a different availability zone, enabling automatic failover to maintain service continuity.
 This configuration delivers the highest level of availability and requires configuring application redundancy across zones.
 Choose zone redundancy when you require robust protection against availability zone failures and when you can tolerate the associated latency between zones.
 The zone-redundancy model offers an uptime Service Level Agreement (SLA) of 99.99%.